‘The Masked Dancer’ spoilers: The Exotic Bird is …

 SEE ‘The Masked Dancer’ spoilers: Cotton Candy is …

-We are absolutely sure that the Exotic Bird is “American Idol” winner Jordin Sparks.
+We are certain that the Exotic Bird is “American Idol” winner Jordin Sparks.

+In the most recent clues video for Exotic Bird, we saw a shot of Bernie Sanders at Joe Biden‘s recent inauguration.
+Jordin sang “Faith” at the Commander-in-Chief’s Inaugural Ball hosted by the newly-inaugurated President Barack Obama in 2009.

-Jordin was only 17 when she won “American Idol” in 2007; several of the runners in her first clues video were wearing shirts with the number “17.”
-We also saw a carton of eggs that had the words “best by ’07” on the side.
+That high-profile appearance came less than two years after Jordin Sparks won “American Idol.”
+She was only 17 when she took the title in 2007; in the first clues video for Exotic Bird, several of the runners are wearing shirts with the number “17.”
+And we saw a carton of eggs that had the words “best by ’07” on the side.

-As a group, the 10 celebrities taking part on season 1 of “The Masked Dancer” have sold 38 million albums worldwide.
-Jordin accounts for about one-fifth of those.
-And Sparks can claim one of the 20 Grammy nominations earned by them as a whole.
+The Exotic Bird revealed that she suffered from a savage bird flu; Jordin suffered a setback soon after winning “Idol” when she lost her voice and she once recorded a song called “No Air.”
+That tune earned her a 2009 Grammy nomination for Best Pop Collaboration with Vocals; this season’s contestants on “The Masked Dancer” count 20 Grammy nominations among them.

 SEE ‘The Masked Dancer’ spoilers: The Sloth is …